|Applies To||All RSA Products|

 - A list of recent cases you've been working with will be displayed.
 If your support case's number does not already appear in the Recent Case list shown, select My Open Cases from the drop down menu.

-- Click on your support case's number in the list to display your case's details page
+- Click on the appropriate case number in the list to display your case's details page

 - There are two different methods you can use to upload files directly to your support case.
 Use whichever is more convenient, considering file size.
 The two methods are described in the table below: